nikodunk/blog/content/startup-updates-1.md

 November 2018
 ===

-Month 1: The Soapdictate initial experiment month.
-Lazer-like focused on writing code and talking to users.
+Month 1: Lazer-like focused on writing code and talking to users.
 After Elisa and I split up from doing giftlab.io, I decided to focus on soapdictate after I'd left swissnexSF. soapdictate is my other side-project, and I wanted to see if I could make it work.
-I left swissnexSF October 31st 2018 and switched to working on soapdictate full-time.
+I left swissnexSF October 31st 2018 and switched to working on the soapdictate dictation app full-time.

 Week 1